 WHAT’S THE DIFFERENCE BETWEEN PARALLEL AND SERIES?

 In a standard guitar, like a Strat or a Tele, your pickups are wired in Parallel.
-What this means is each pickup has it’s own path of output.
+What this means is each pickup has its own path of output.
 For instance, the White (hot) leads are attached to the switch, and the Black leads are attached to Ground.
 Series wiring puts your pickup’s outputs into your other pickups.
 To illustrate, we’ve literally made an illustration:

 Let’s look at our Humbucker wiring: you have a Slug Coil (the coil with Alnico magnets), and the Screw Coil (the coil with adjustable screws).